 - World Health Organization.
 Information on campaign materials, online events and resources to support mental health available on their website.

 - Mental Health Foundation.
 Information and resources on the themes of World Mental Health Day.

 - Mind.
 Information and resources to show support for better mental health, and to start looking after your own wellbeing.

 - Kings Fund: Our work on mental health and mental health services.
 Publications and reports on mental health services in the UK.

-Click on a heading below to find out about local resources to support anyone experiencing difficulties with their mental health, including what to do in a mental health emergency.
+Click on a heading below to find out about resources to support anyone in Leeds experiencing difficulties with their mental health, including what to do in a mental health emergency.

 MindWell is the single 'go to' place for information about mental health in Leeds.

 It provides a portal for anyone living or working in Leeds, including GPs and other professionals, to get quick and easy access to up-to-date mental health information, including: